stribor/lldb-qt-formatters/README.md

 | [https://github.com/pavolmarkovic-serato/lldb-qt-formatters] | 2016-12-12 | 2016-12-12 | Direct fork of LukeWorth, including commit history |
 | [https://github.com/ivany4/lldb-qt] | 2016-02-25 | 2016-02-25 | Works with Qt4, same code, different attribution |
 | [https://bitbucket.org/lukeworth/lldb-qt-formatters/src/default/] | 2015-10-16 | 2015-10-16 | Apears to be earliest version of this code |

+# Origin and Credits, part 2
+I've pulled in a couple of files from the [KDE Repository here](https://invent.kde.org/kossebau/kdevelop/-/blob/master/plugins/lldb/formatters/).
+These handle some of the more complex types (QMap, QHash, and QSet), but don't seem to correctly handle QString in Qt 5.14.2, hence the need for both.
+(I spent a bit of time trying to fix the QString handling in the kde files, but neither Qt nor python is my specialty, and I needed to get back to my actual work. :) )
+I've modified the kde files to use urllib.parse instead of urlparse (to fix an error I was seeing on Mac OS X 10.15), and disabled installation of handlers for the types that QtFormatters.py also handles.

+I haven't integrated the two .py files together, partially because the ones from the kde repository have a GPL license attached, and it's not clear what the license on QtFormatters is.
+Loading both .py files seems to get me the results I want in the cases I've tested, so I'm just using them as-is.